masonmark/CatchObjCException/README.md

 ### TL;DR

-Because a Swift app will crash if an exception is thrown and not caught a dealt with, a mechanism to do that would be a useful thing.
+A Swift app will crash if an exception is thrown, and it isn't caught and dealt with.
+Therefore, a mechanism to catch and deal with exceptions in a Swift app would be a useful thing.
 Something like:

     var freakyResult: Int = -1